 While our bodies need a certain amount of cholesterol to work properly, too much of the “bad” type can be dangerous.
 Over time, cholesterol and fat can collect in the inner walls of the arteries – including the ones that supply blood to the heart.

-This buildup can cause a narrowing of the arteries (atherosclerosis), which is a major cause of heart and blood vessel disease.
+This buildup can cause atherosclerosis, which is a major cause of heart and blood vessel disease.
 People with too much low-density lipoprotein, or LDL, cholesterol – also called the “bad” cholesterol – are more likely to have a heart attack or a stroke.
+About 1 in 5 adults have high levels of another type of lipoprotein called Lp(a) – or “L-P-little A,” – which we are learning more about.
+Much like high LDL cholesterol, high Lp(a) raises one’s heart disease risk.

-Cholesterol is a waxy, fat-like substance that travels through the blood.
-Fats in some foods we eat gets made into cholesterol and is also made by the liver.
+Cholesterol gets made from fats in some foods we eat and is also made by the liver.
 It serves a variety of functions.
 For example, it helps create the outer coating of our cells and aids the body in making vitamin D and certain hormones.

 Extra dietary fats get absorbed by the body and raise bad cholesterol in the blood.

-Saturated and trans fats also raise LDL-cholesterol levels in the blood and increase the chance of heart disease.
-Foods that are high in animal fat (full-fat milk, cheese, meat) or prepared with butter, shortening or partially hydrogenated oils and sweets (cookies and cakes) are often the main culprits.
+Saturated and trans fats also raise LDL cholesterol levels in the blood and increase the chance of heart disease.
+Foods that are high in animal fat (full-fat milk, cheese, fatty or dark meats) or prepared with butter, shortening or partially hydrogenated oils and sweets (cookies and cakes) are often the main culprits.